iRobot Roomba 671 robotic vacuum cleaner review

-The iRobot Roomba 671 is an exciting, mid-priced (only £277.46 from Amazon) device, which is packed full of useful features and functions.
+The iRobot Roomba 671 is an exciting, mid-priced device, which is packed full of useful features and functions.
 It offers an exciting starting point for anyone looking to automate key tasks in their home.

 iRobot are the original purveyors of robotic vacuum cleaners, having been in the market for well over 25 years.
 The Roomba 671 uses this experience to build a robovac that’s ideal for today’s modern living.

-The iRobot Roomba 671d couples it’s smart technology with a durable battery, charger and dustbin, creating one of the best robovacs on the market.
-Our overall score is 6/10.
+The iRobot Roomba 671 couples it’s smart technology with a durable battery, charger and dustbin, creating one of the best robotic vacuum cleaner on the market.
+6/10

 - Flexible control – on device, app, Amazon Alexa and Google Home